yitzhtal/spring-petclinic-jenkins-pipeline/readme.md

 Open BlueOcean and follow the pipeline.
 When it is done (<b>it takes more then 15 minutes, the 'Compile' step takes time</b>) it should look like that:

 <img src="https://i.ibb.co/5GjpB5s/Screen-Shot-2020-01-04-at-19-34-58.png" align="center" height="148" width="888" >
+</br><b>Note:</b> If one of the stages fails, due to connection/unrelated issues, re-run the stage in Jenkins (shouldn't happen, but just in case).

 ## How to use the Runnable Docker Image?
 The runnable docker image is stored at tyitzhak/spring-petclinic-hub:latest.